junehowell/HIV-Aging/README.md

 ##How to use the manual:

-- Who: People aging with HIV, their loved ones, or anyone, really.
+- *Who*: People aging with HIV, their loved ones, or anyone, really.
-- When: Any time, but better before doctor’s visit.
+- *When*: Any time, but better before doctor’s visit.
 This way, you know what you need to talk to the doctor about.
-- How: You can read it from start to finish.
+- *How*: You can read it from start to finish.
 Or, you can pick only the chapters that apply to you.
 Each chapter makes sense on its own.
 You do not need to read prior chapters to understand it.
-- Where: Read on the website.
+- *Where*: Read on the website.
 Or, if you have problems reading on the computer screen, download the manual to your computer and print it on a white paper.

 ##Editing rules to keep the manual easy to read: